lextm/jekyll-theme-chirpy/_posts/2013-5-4-dockpanel-suite-a-summary-on-visual-studio-2012-light-theme.md

 > Hi Lex,
 >
-> I’m not the owner of `https://github.com/******`?
+> I'm not the owner of `https://github.com/******`?
 >
 > My project at Codeplex is thought to implement only VS2012 visual style for DockPanel.
-However it doesn’t incorporate the latest changes form https://github.com/dockpanelsuite/dockpanelsuite.
+However it doesn't incorporate the latest changes form https://github.com/dockpanelsuite/dockpanelsuite.
 >
 > Greetings,\
 > Kamen